Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants: Discussion

-A key finding in the result is the substantially improved prediction accuracy that Model 3 achieves, which takes the coefficient of consolidation, $C_v$, as an input to the trunk net rather than the branch net (i.e., models 1 and 2), which is the classical approach.
-This improved accuracy is supported by model 3's architectural similarity to the analytical solution form of the consolidation equation (\Cref{eq:terzaghi_analytical_solution}).
-In \Cref{eq:terzaghi_analytical_solution}, $C_v$ is an intrinsic component of the dimensionless time factor, $T_v = \frac{C_v t}{H_{dr}^2}$, which directly modulates the exponential decay terms (e.g., $e^{-M^2 T_v}$).
-These exponential terms essentially act as the time-dependent basis functions in the solution.
-The trunk net in DeepONet is primarily responsible for learning and representing these basis functions of the solution operator.
-By providing $C_v$ directly as an input to the trunk net alongside the spatiotemporal coordinates $(z,t)$, the architecture better conditions the network to learn these $C_v$-dependent basis functions.
-This architectural alignment with the analytical solution allows Model 3 to more effectively capture the influence of $C_v$ on the spataio-temporal evolution of the excess PWP field.
 From a geotechnical perspective, $C_v$ encapsulates the combined effects of soil permeability and compressibility, which are fundamental in predicting the overall consolidation timeline.
 An architecture that directly learns this influence on the temporal basis functions, like Model 3 does, is therefore more likely to align with the physical principles of the consolidation process.
-Moreover, Fourier feature embedding effectively improves the accuracy of model 3 (i.e., model 4) (\Cref{fig:modelsworst}), particularly in the early stages of consolidation.
+Moreover, Fourier feature embedding effectively improves the accuracy of Model 3 (i.e., Model 4) (\Cref{fig:modelsworst}), particularly in the early stages of consolidation.
 By mapping the low-dimensional inputs $(z, t, C_v)$ into a higher-dimensional space via sinusoidal functions, Fourier feature embedding enriches the input representation and enables the network to more readily approximate functions with high-frequency content or sharp spatio-temporal patterns.
 This architectural refinement accounts for Model 4’s superior accuracy, especially in challenging scenarios with steep excess PWP gradients.
 These observations can guide the implementation of future DeepONet architectures in geotechnical problems with similar PDE-driven systems governed by system coefficients with steep functional variations.